adit-10/coms6998_final_project/README.md

 - Pruned the model at 0.2, 0.4, 0.6 and 0.8 Sparsity levels

 Please refer to MobileNetOptimization.ipynb for MobileNet Optimization code.

+utils.py provides several functions which can be used to apply different types of quantizations to models and evaluate quantized models using tensorflow lite.